 Field Observation.
 Observational methods are the most common way to elicit information on current work practices and visualization use.
-We further describe the goals and basics of this method in Section 6.6.
-In information visualization, few published examples exist of this type of study, but more have been called for [41].
-In a study on automotive engineers SedImair et al. [72] observed eight analysis experts at their workplace and derived information on domain-specific tool use, why tools were used, and when participants entered in collaborative analysis.
+We further described the goals and basics of this method in Section 6.6.
+In information visualization, few published examples exist of this type of study, but more have been called for [38].
+In a study of automotive engineers Sedlmair et al. [70] observed eight analysis experts at their workspace and derived information on which and how specific tools were used, why they were used, and when participants entered in collaborative analysis.
 The researchers then used the results of the study to derive a set of requirements for the design of data analysis systems for this domain.
-Both this study and another by Tory et al. [85] combined observation with interviews.
+Both this study and another by Tory et al. [83] combined observation with interviews.

 Interviews.
 There are several types of interviewing techniques that can be useful in this context.
-Contextual inquiry [36] is a user-centered design method in which people are first observed and then interviewed while engaged in their daily routines within their natural work environment.
+Contextual inquiry [34] is a user-centered design method in which people are first observed and then interviewed while engaged in their daily routines within their natural work environment.
 The researcher tries to interfere as little as possible.
 Picking the right person to interview is critical in order to gather useful results.
 Interviews can also be conducted within a lab context.
-These types of interviews are more common in information visualization: Pretorius and van Wijk interviewed domain experts about their own data to learn how they analyzed state transition graphs [65], Brewer et al. [9] interviewed geovisualization experts to learn about multi-disciplinary science collaboration and how it could be facilitated with collaborative visualization tools.
+These types of interviews are more common in information visualization: Pretorius and van Wijk interviewed domain experts about their own data to learn how they analyzed state transition graphs [62], Brewer et al. [9] interviewed geovisualization experts to learn about multi-disciplinary science collaboration and how it could be facilitated with collaborative visualization tools.

 Laboratory Observation.
 Observational studies also sometimes occur in laboratory settings in order to allow for more control of the study situation.
-For example, two studies from the collaborative visualization field looked at how visualizations are used and shared by groups of people and how visualization results are integrated [40, 67].
+For example, two studies from the collaborative visualization field looked at how visualizations are used and shared by groups of people and how visualization results are integrated [37, 64].
 Both studies presented rich descriptions of how people interacted with visualizations and how these activities could be supported by technology.